AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       Drag an image from the content finder or click to open a browse window where you can load an image.
 After the image is loaded, you can crop the image, rotate it, or delete it.
 To zoom in and out of the image, use the slide bar beneath the image (above the OK and Cancel buttons)

     * **Crop**
-      Crop an image.
+      Clip part of an image.
 Drag the border to crop the image.

     * **Rotate**
       Click Rotate repeatedly until the image is rotated as desired.